 It’s a fact: people buy more music from cool-looking pages.
 And by “fact,” we mean “strongly supported theory.”
-First, check out some of the sites in our Gallery:
+First, check out some examples:

 Inspired?
 Here’s how to spruce up your Bandcamp page in four easy steps (and one bonus step):

 First things first.
 Without album art your music won’t appear in search listings, tag listings or Discover, so it’s important.
 Your album art should be square (so you might need to trim those jewel case booklet designs) and at least 1400×1400px (bigger is better).
 Look for the upload link on the album edit page.

 You can change the color of all the text and links, the page itself and the background behind the page.
 Open the design panel by clicking the page design link located in the user menu dropdown:

 The colors of your page update in real time, so play around until you find a good combination.
 Try matching one or two of the colors from your album art as a starting point.

 Words of wisdom: Don’t obscure your link colors.
 If you want your fans to actually click your links, don’t set them to be the same color as your text (or worse, your background).
 Instead, pick a high-contrast color.
 For similar reasons, let your music tell your fans just how black black-metal you are — dark gray text against a black background only tells them how little you want them to buy your music.